 SEHP-tih-kah Latin septicus, from Greek ζεπτικος, sēptikos, from sēpein to putrefy What an incredibly fitting common name for this amazing slime mold!
 The exterior of this mass of plasmodium has a structure to it that reminds me a bit of the exoskeleton of a "Bucky Ball" in that there appear to be many hundreds of strands of dried plasmodium that radiate out from centers forming a roughly spherical pattern that give it a slightly hairy appearance.
 Is this simply the result of drying out or is there an "organization" to it from the plasmodium?
 I suspect it is simply the pattern that randomly develops from drying.
-It just cries out for a touch, so in the second photo I dip my forefinger into the goo, exposing an interior that for all the world looks like lemon custard!
+It just cries out for a touch, so in the second photograph I dip my forefinger into the goo, exposing an interior that for all the world looks like lemon custard!
 I'm curious about the specific epithet, septica, as it implies the organism has some antibiotic ability.
 Wikipedia makes this note: Extracts from F. septica show antibiotic activity against Bacillus subtilis and Candida albicans, and cytotoxic activity on KB cells (a cell line derived from a human carcinoma of the nasopharynx). [http://en.wikipedia.org/wiki/Fuligo_septica] The plasmodium is eaten in Cofre de Perote in the state of Veracruz, Mexico where it called caca de luna, the "moon's excrement" or "poop of the moon" or more literally, "shit of the moon", apparently because the plasmodium appears overnight.
 Keller, H.W. & S.E.
 Everhart.
 2010.
 Importance of Myxomycetes in Biological Research and Teaching.
 Fungi 3 (1).
 Instead of the usual bright yellow, sometime it is mass of slime mold is an ashy pink.
 This is because it is making a change from a feeding mass, the plasmodium, into a reproductive structure, the aethalium.
 Here the upper surface forms a network of dried plasmodium that creates something like a net over the hydrated plasmodium below that reminds me of a brain.
 As more plasmodium dries, it forms a hard crust that presumably protects the plasmodium underneath as it changes by meiosis from a mass of cytoplasm with scattered or aggregated nuclei into discrete nucleated haploid cells that form multi-celled spores.
 When the spores have been created, the entire mass dries and the spores become a mass of dry powder that is easily spread by wind or various crawling creatures.
 Judging by the freshness-and sliminess-of this mass when I put my finger in, it has several days to go before sporogenesis is complete.
 I find this curious slime mold each season on almost every trail I hike, usually in late July or August.
 It becomes a favorite simply because of its common name, one that immediately justifies interest!
-Trichiales T. Macbride 1922 Family Trichiaceae Chevallier 1826 Hemitrichia Rostafińsky 1873 he-mih-TRIH-kee-uh Greek ἡμι- hemi-, half + τρίχα, tricha, hair.

-Hemitrichia calyculata (Spegazzini) M.L.
+Trichiales T. Macbride 1922 trih-key-al-ees From the type genus Trichia, Greek tríchion, diminutive of θρίξ thríx, hair Taxonomy: Also known as Trichiida T. Macbride 1922 Family Trichiaceae Chevallier 1826 trih-key-a-suh-ee Hemitrichia Rostafińsky 1873 he-mih-TRIH-kee-uh Greek ἡμι- hemi-, half + τρίχα, tricha, hair Hemitrichia calyculata (Spegazzini) M.L.
 Farr 1974 (?)